-A clear test of our picture will be given by gravitationalwave experiments.
-An observed chirp signal, in which the total mass is $\approx 1.4 M{\odot}$, would be easily explained in our model but practically impossible to explain via standard neutron star mergers (as predicted from the observed binary pulsars; Phinney 1991).
+A clear test of our picture will be given by gravitational wave experiments.
+An observed chirp signal where the total mass $\simeq 1.4 \, M{\odot}$ would be easily explained in our model but practically impossible to explain via standard neutron-star mergers (as predicted from the observed binary pulars [Phinney, 1991]).

-M. B. D. gratefully acknowledges the support of a URF from the Royal Society.
+MBD gratefully acknowledges the support of a URF from the Royal Society.
 Theoretical astrophysics at Leicester is supported by a PPARC rolling grant.